yuno99825/206a3/README.md

 Instructions to run application on Virtual Box image:

 	1. Open the terminal.
-	2. Navigate to the current directory, named 206a3_group49.
+	2. Navigate to the current directory, named VARpedia.
 	3. Run the following command in the terminal:

 		bash run.sh